tarce/IntroEngineering/README.md

 # EGS 1006: Introduction To Engineering - CISE Files

 This repository stores files assocated with the **EGS1006**, *Introduction to Engineering*, Computer & Information Science & Engineering (CISE) section.
-Each directory (Unix, Mac, Win) holds scripts that can demonstrate some of what was learned in class.
+Each directory (Unix, Mac, Win) holds scripts that demonstrate some of what was learned in class.
 For the specific files that were used in class, please see the UNIX directory.
-Other files for alternate operating systems (OS) are provided for students to peruse at their liesure.
+Other files for alternate operating systems (OS) are provided as well.
 The table below outines how to use these files on the OS of your choice.
-Note that permissions may need to be modified to enable a script or app to run.
+Note that your machine's permissions may need to be modified to enable a script or app to run.

-Have fun! :+1:
+Have fun!

 <table>
   <tr>